sviperll/argo/README.md

 Type-class instances to be defined with it's data-type only.
 As an extension mechanism we can allow type-class to extend another type-class and to provide implementation for extended type class.
-So `Monad` will not only *require* `Applicative`, but will *extends* it and provide it's implementation.
+So `Monad` will not only *require* `Applicative`, but will *extend* it and provide it's implementation.

 Every implementation(instance) that defined `Monad` before introducing `Applicative` as it's *extended* type-class will work after the change and will automatically implement Applicative.

-Meanwhile `class` keyword seems to confusing from other language perspective and it may be better to use `interface` or `trait`
+Meanwhile `class` keyword seems too confusing from other languages' perspective and it may be better to use `interface` or `trait`

 Here is imaginary syntax to implement Haskell's Ord type-class: